leonlufkin/poker-bot/README.md

 Creating a CFR Poker Bot in Python to win some $$

 ## Project Details:
-The Poker Bot will be built to play No Limit Hold 'Em poker.
+The Poker Bot will be built to play No Limit Texas Hold 'Em poker.
 It should be able to play optimally in heads-up poker (according to game theory), and be pretty damn good at full-table too.

 ## Strategy: